-Training interruptions may be unavoidable in circumstances where a resident must switch from one RTP to another to fulfill all RTP and credentialing requirements.
+Training interruptions may be unavoidable in circumstances where a resident must switch from one RTP to another to fulfill all RTP and credentials requirements.
 In such cases, the CRTC must approve the new RTP before the onset of clinical training, and the cardiology CC should be notified of the approved changes.
-In addition, the cardiology CC and CRTC must each verify which portions of the training at the original RTP will be accepted as fulfilling credentialing requirements.
+In addition, the cardiology CC and CRTC must each verify which portions of the training at the original RTP will be accepted as fulfilling RTP, credentials and certification requirements.
 If a resident has been placed on probation at one training site and is accepted into an RTP at another institution (non-traditional program), the time on probation can only be counted toward the cumulative training requirements with the consent of the PD at the site that implemented probation for the resident.
-All such requests for approval of prior training must be reviewed and approved by both the cardiology CC and the CRTC.
+Requests for approval of prior educational and training experiences are not guaranteed and must be reviewed and approved by both the cardiology CC and the CRTC.